 These Peppermint Brownies are so rich & fudgy, flavored with pure peppermint extract, and topped with luscious dark chocolate ganache.
 The paleo & vegan brownies are full of dark chocolate chips and cacao nibs.
 Big thanks to Sunfood for sponsoring this post!

 Lately, as we’ve been getting into the full swing of the holiday season, I’ve been seeing this older recipe for Peppermint Brownies blowing up and getting so many views.
 And well, I wanted them.
-But since they pre-date my days of eating and baking gluten-free, dairy-free, and refined sugar-free, the recipe wasn’t exactly conducive to my current diet.
+But since they pre-date my days of being gluten-free and dairy-free, the recipe wasn’t exactly conducive to my current diet.

-I figured a lot of you are probably into the idea of peppermint brownies too, but a new gluten-free, paleo, and vegan version, so I decided to make my vision come to life.
+I figured a lot of you are probably into the idea of peppermint brownies too.
+So, time for a new gluten-free, paleo, and vegan version!
 Just as rich, fudgy, and minty as the OG peppermint brownies, but overhauled with my favorite healthier ingredients.

-These use ingredients like unsweetened chocolate, coconut oil, almond butter, and coconut sugar to recreate the fudgy goodness of the originals while staying paleo & vegan.
+These scrumptious brownies use ingredients like unsweetened chocolate, coconut oil, almond butter, and coconut sugar to recreate the fudgy goodness of the originals while staying paleo & vegan.

 In addition to the unsweetened chocolate, I used Sunfood’s cacao powder & cacao nibs to keep them super rich and chocolatey.
 Sunfood’s products are always organic and raw and of the highest quality, which translates into baked goods with the best taste & quality too.

 For that minty flavor, I use pure peppermint extract, which is different than pure peppermint oil, which is a lot stronger and not always food-safe.
-If you have a food-safe peppermint oil that you’d prefer to use, I’d recommend starting off with just a few drops, tasting, and adjusting from there.
+If you have a food-safe peppermint oil that you’d prefer to use, I’d recommend starting off with just a few drops.
+Then, taste and adjusting from there.

-For extra chocolatey richness, dark chocolate chips and Sunfood cacao nibs are mixed into the brownie batter.
+For extra chocolatey richness, we mix dark chocolate chips and Sunfood cacao nibs into the brownie batter.
 The chips add melty chunks and the cacao nibs add a bit of chocolate crunch.

-A luscious vegan chocolate ganache tops it all off, which is then adorned with more cacao nibs and if you’d like to be extra festive, some crushed candy canes.
-After a quick stint in the fridge, these Peppermint Brownies are fudgy and begging to be devoured.
+We top off the brownies with a luscious vegan chocolate ganache.
+Then, we adorn the ganache with cacao nibs and if you’d like to be extra festive, some crushed candy canes.
+After a quick stint in the fridge, these Peppermint Brownies are so fudgy and begging to be devoured.

 One bite and you’ll be in fudgy brownie heaven.
 Hints of peppermint, crunchy cacao nibs, and TONS of dark chocolate flavor – what more could you want?
 These are fudgy to the max and are SURE to satisfy your chocolate cravings.
 Enjoy!!